 We have handled truck accident cases in which truck drivers decided it was a great idea to pull into a traffic lane within a few car length of a car approaching at highway speed, with predictable results.
 In one such incident, the truck driver was medically impaired by chronic obstructive pulmonary disorder (COPD), a disqualifying condition.
 It would have barred him from driving if disclosed to the DOT medical examiner.
 When I took the deposition of the truck driver’s personal physician, he testified that the trucker’s COPD was so severe he was not supposed to go anywhere without an oxygen tank and the lack of oxygen to the brain could have cognitive effects.

-News reports of the crash on I-95 this week do not indicate why the truck driver pulled into the path of an approaching vehicle without yielding the right of way.
+News reports of the crash on I-95 this week do not indicate why the truck driver chose to park on the shoulder at night.
+Nothing short of unforeseeable mechanical breakdown would justify that dangerous choice.
+Media reports also do not indicate why the trucker pulled into the path of an approaching vehicle without yielding the right of way.
 Was it due to fatigue, physical or cognitive impairment, distraction, or some other cause?

 Ken Shigley is a past president of the State Bar of Georgia, past chair of the State Bar’s Tort & Insurance Practice Section, past chair of the Georgia Insurance Law Institute, past chair of the American Association for Justice Motor Vehicle Collision, Highway & Premises Liability Section, and a member of the board of governors of the Academy of Truck Accident Attorneys.
 He is lead author of Georgia Law of Torts: Trial Preparation & Practice (Thomson Reuters West, 2010-2018).
 His law practice is focused on catastrophic injury and wrongful death including those arising from commercial trucking accidents and those involving brain, neck, back, spinal cord, amputation and burn injuries.
 He is licensed to practice law in Georgia.
 Representation of clients in others states, which possible, can be undertaken only in strict compliance with the multijurisdictional practice and pro hac vice rules of the other state.